November 3, 2016Her job: Software Engineer, Software Engineering Directorate

 Describe something about your life outside of work: your hobbies, or perhaps a favorite book.

-Outside of work I enjoy spending time with my family.
-We love to go on vacations whenever we get a chance.
-Our family loves sports so we attended local games when we get a chance.
-I am also an active member of Delta Sigma Theta Sorority Inc. where we do numerous activities within the community.
-I have been a member of various organizations such as the National Council of Negro Women and National Society of Black Engineers.
-I was also the 2006 recipient of the "You Go Girl" Award from the Sui Generis Civic/Social Club and the 2006 Delta Sigma Theta Inc. Honoree for Academic Excellence.
+Outside of work I enjoy spending time with my daughters.
+They bring so much joy to me away from everything that goes on at work because I look at their lives and think back on how simple they have things right now and think about when I was their age thinking life was hard.
+We love to travel to sport events and go on vacations!
+I am also an active member of Delta Sigma Theta Sorority Inc. where we do numerous activities within the community and I work with our middle school girls to teach them about different topics.
+I have been a member of various organizations such as the National Council of Negro Women and past treasurer and president National Society of Black Engineers.
+I was also the recipient of the "You Go Girl" Award from the Sui Generis Civic/Social Club and Delta Sigma Theta Inc. Honoree for Academic Excellence and the Engineer of the Year Nominee.